mlc-mlapis/docs/src/documentation/overview/pricing.md

 ## Credit and free Zerops credit

 To begin with, you'll get \$100 worth of Zerops credit.
 This is a stress-free way to start off and gives you the freedom to explore all the features which could provide added value for you and your team.
-This credit can be used for everything except for certain add-ons, such as the IPv4 address.
+This credit can be used for everything except for certain add-ons, such as the dedicated IPv4 address.
 After using up the \$100, you can manually top up your credit using a credit card or set up weekly/monthly automatic payments.
 At the same time, you can also set up a daily project cost limit to ensure that you don't run over your budget.
 The VAT rate is 21% for EU countries.
 We will also notify you by e-mail when your credit is too low (i.e., less than calculated 10%).

 ## Projects